nmarsollier/viaduct/docs/content/docs/mutations/_index.md

 }
 ```

 As this example shows, resolvers for mutations are almost identical to field resolvers.
 A major difference is that `Context` implements  [`MutationFieldExecutionContext`](https://github.com/airbnb/viaduct/blob/main/tenant/api/src/main/kotlin/viaduct/api/context/MutationFieldExecutionContext.kt).
-This interface provides one additional function, `MutationFieldExecutionContext.mutation()`, which can be used to execute a submutations within your mutation, similar to using `ExecutionContext.query()` to execute a subquery (which you can also do in a mutation resolver).
+This interface provides one additional function, `MutationFieldExecutionContext.mutation()`, which can be used to execute a submutation within your mutation, similar to using `FieldResolverContext.query()` to execute a subquery (which you can also do in a mutation field resolver).

 Mutation resolvers should still be annotated with `@Resolver` as shown above.
 However, a required selection set may *not* be given in this  `@Resolver` annotation, as those would be selections on other mutation fields.
 Again, a mutation resolver can call other mutations by calling `ctx.mutation`.